thilo/xml_comparer/README.md

     XmlComparer.new.compare(reference_xml_string_or_io, sample_xml_string_or_io)

-Xml returns true if the documents are equal and false otherwise.
+compare returns true if the documents are equal and false otherwise.

 ### Options